Kindleshard/Local-Discord-Webhook-Bot/README.md

 # Discord Content Curator

-A locally hosted Discord webhook bot that aggregates content from various social media platforms and posts it to Discord channels based on custom filters and preferences.
+A locally hosted Discord webhook app that aggregates content from various social media platforms and posts it to Discord channels based on custom filters and preferences.

 ## Features